-New code aimed to make it less difficult to interrupt loose from pub owners however has caused complex felony disputes
+New code aimed to make it less difficult to be let loose from pub owners, however, has caused complex felony disputes

 Fri 31 May 2019 14.22 BST